 I took the train from San Diego to Santa Barbara.
 I hopped off and rolled my suitcase a few feet to the hotel.
 This got me thinking about how easy it is to get a taste of Southern California without a car.

-A brand new Hotel Indigo Los Angeles Downtown recently opened within a short Uber ride from Union Station.
+A Hotel Indigo Los Angeles Downtown is within a short Uber ride from Union Station.
 And, as you may know, DTLA is booming.
 Discover Little Tokyo, Universal Studios, Hollywood and more.

 Then, take a beautiful coastal train ride to Santa Barbara.